aashu081/community-hero/README.md

 pip install -r requirements.txt
 ```

-Add your own .env file inside the backend folder with your Groq API key and Firebase service account details.
+Add your own .env file inside the backend folder with your Gemini API key/Groq API key and Firebase service account details.
 This file is not included in the repo for safety reasons.

 ```
 python main.py